the-teachingRSE-project/competencies/competencies.md

 "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at MIT.

-Researchers investing increasing amounts of their time developing their software engineering skills to support their research work can find themselves with little time to do the research itself.
+Researchers investing increasing amounts of their time developing their software engineering (SE) skills to support their research work can find themselves with little time to do the research itself.
 This, in turn, presents career development challenges since the experience required to gain